artikcloud/sample-java-workWithAWSKinesis/README.md

 ### Setup the AWS Kinesis Java project

  1. Clone this sample application if you haven't already done so.
- 2. Cd to `kinesis-streams-consumer` directory and run the following build command at in this directory:
+ 2. Cd to `kinesis-stream-consumer` directory and run the following build command at in this directory:

   ~~~shell
   mvn clean package